 In the State of Louisiana, the courts operate under a comparative fault rule.
 The state may reduce the amount of damages awarded based on the percentage of fault your loved one bore, but the circumstances will not preclude you from filing a claim or securing some damages.
 A Baton Rouge wrongful death lawyer at our firm can help determine if moving forward with a wrongful death claim would offer the compensation you need to start healing after your loved one’s death.

-Our Baton Rouge personal injury lawyers will investigate your case thoroughly to ensure we discover all possible defendants.
-We understand that the death of a loved one is one of the most difficult experiences to face in life.
+Our Livingston Parish and Baton Rouge personal injury attorneys will investigate your case thoroughly to ensure we discover all possible defendants.
+Our experienced injury attorneys understand that the death of a loved one is one of the most difficult experiences to face in life.
 As we pursue your claim for justice, compensation, and closure, we will never forget to serve as your compassionate supporter and legal advisor.

-For more information about wrongful death claims, contact our Baton Rouge office for a free case evaluation.
+For more information about wrongful death claims or for a free case evaluation, contact our Baton Rouge office today!